madrilene/lenesaile.com/src/en/blog/2022-02-15-new-store-alberto-ballesteros-eleventy-snipcart.md

 {% endraw %}

-We obtain the products and their properties by means of a <code>json</code> file:
+We obtain the products and their properties by means of a `json` file:

 _shop.json:_